PRESERVATION OF RTTY HISTORY

 A Brief History of Radioteletype

 Radioteletype — RTTY — is a method of transmitting printed text by radio.
-A sending station encodes typed characters as audio tones using frequency-shift keying (FSK): a “mark” tone for a binary 1, a “space” tone for a binary 0.
-A receiving station decodes these tones and drives a mechanical teleprinter that types the message on paper.
+A sending station encodes typed characters using frequency-shift keying (FSK): a “mark” frequency for a binary 1, a “space” frequency for a binary 0.
+A receiving station decodes these shifts and drives a mechanical teleprinter that types the message on paper.
 The result is a printed record — a hard copy — of everything transmitted.

 The system requires no operator at the receiving end.
 The machine prints continuously as long as the transmitter is active and the signal is readable.
 In its commercial heyday, RTTY circuits ran 24 hours a day, delivering news, weather, financial data, and military communications to receivers around the world.

-Baudot never saw the full flowering of his invention.
-He died in 1903, before RTTY became widespread — yet his five-unit code is still in active use today, transmitted by ITTY on this website, decoded by mechanical teleprinters built sixty years ago.
+Baudot died in 1903, before radioteletype became widespread — but his five-bit concept lived on.
+Refined and extended by Donald Murray into ITA2, it remains in active use today, transmitted by ITTY on this website, decoded by mechanical teleprinters built sixty years ago.

 The Teletype Corporation